 When you are done signing in with your provider you will be directed back to Nexosis in order to finish adding your account details.
 A few details are filled in for you based on your provider’s supplied account information.
 You can modify all but your email address.

 At this point you’re almost done.
 We just have a few questions for you and you’re on your way back to the interactive documentation landing page.
 Now you can click through to the page and start using the API immediately.

 Create a Nexosis Account

-If you don’t have an account with one of our integrated providers, or simply don’t want to use one, then click on the Create Account link instead and you’ll immediately be on the registration panel as above.
-The only difference here is that you’ll need to provide all the details - including a password.
+If you don’t have an account with one of our integrated providers, or simply don’t want to use one, then enter your email address and password and click Sign Up.

 Passwords must be at least 6 characters, contain at least one non-alpha-numeric character, at least one numeric, and an uppercase and lowercase alpha.